MicrosoftDocs/azure-dev-docs/articles/mobile-apps/includes/notification-hubs-backend-service-configure-xamarin-android.md

 1. Click **OK**

-### Add the Xamarin Google Play Services Base and Xamarin.Firebase.Messaging packages
+### Add the Xamarin Google Play Services base and Xamarin.Firebase.Messaging packages

 1. In **PushDemo.Android**, **Control** + **Click** on the **Packages** folder, then choose **Manage NuGet Packages...**.